 1. Experience the magic at Harry Potter: The Exhibition at The Franklin Institute

 With the wave of a wand, Potterheads will feel like they just boarded a train at Platform 9 ¾ and arrived at Hogwarts.
 Celebrate the iconic moments and characters of Harry Potter and the Wizarding World in this groundbreaking exhibition, where guests will get an up-close look at props and costumes from the Harry Potter and Fantastic Beasts films.
-The exhibition will bring magic to life using best-in-class immersive design and technology, as visitors engage with innovative and magical environments.
-The World Premiere for Harry Potter: The Exhibition is Friday, February 18, 2022, with the spellbinding experience on view through September 2022.
+The exhibition brings magic to life using best-in-class immersive design and technology, as visitors engage with innovative and magical environments.
+The World Premiere for Harry Potter: The Exhibition is now underway, with the spellbinding experience on view through September 2022.
 Tickets are available now.

 2. Race to the Philadelphia Auto Show